TeamGantt

 • What was the hidden cost of design debt?

 Early data analysis and customer feedback showed that onboarding confusion and slow task workflows were the top churn drivers.
+At the time, the churn rate was as high as 12%.
+Implementing targeted UX improvements, grounded by these insights, led to a significant decrease, reducing the churn rate to 4%.
 These insights grounded every subsequent UX decision.

 Vision & Context